AtlasRedux/AtlasQuickPinner/README.md

 - **Auto-save** — window size, position, and all pinned folders persist across sessions
 - **Zero dependencies** — ships as a single self-contained `.exe`

+### NOTE!
+It's a large single binary, because .NET 9 is embedded into it.

 ## Quick Start

 ```